EmilienDupont/gdp_distribution/README.md

-# gdp_distribution
+# Distribution of GDP in the 20th century
-Visualize historical event through GDP data.
+Visualize historical events through GDP data.